smuthusa/smuthusa.github.io/_pages/projects.md

 Features like Performance monitoring; Discovery, Accounting, managing SOAP based web services etc were so challenging one which gave me the most valuable learning curve in my career|
 Project 1 - Product: NetMan – DNMS |
 After the training process, I was deployed in NetMan project, which is the core product of Dhyan, which is well known for its EMS/NMS based FCAPS solution in the market which gave me a wide range of opportunity to mold myself to be a better professional|
-I was asked to do a major change over the Security module|
+Wrote code that I never want to see again, made big mistakes and learned it the hard way :P|